Routine Circumcision of the Newborn Infant: A Reppraisal

 Why do obstetricians-gynecologists perform circumcisions?
 The requisite skills can certainly be acquired, if needed, by the infant's primary care physician.
 Performance of the circumcision by the child's rather than by the mother's physician might foster better postoperative care of the wound and prevent complications.
 The child's physician routinely counsels the mother about infant care; wound management could easily be included in these discussions.
 Obstetrician-gynecologists seldom see the circumcision patient for follow-up; however the child's physician will be examining him at regular intervals during immunization. and well baby visits beginning at six to 12 weeks of age.

 Moreover, routine performance of newborn circumcisions ostensibly should threaten an obstetrician-gynecologist's specialty certification.
-Commenting on limitations of practice for candidates, the American Board of Obstetrics and Gynecology, Inc.,7 warns that "physicians who assume responsibility for the health of male patients for operative or other care, will not be regarded as specialists in obstetrics-gynecology, except as this practice is related to governmental services, the investigation and management of on infertility problem, or care in an emergency.
+Commenting on limitations of practice for candidates, the External link American Board of Obstetrics and Gynecology, Inc.,7 warns that physicians who assume responsibility for the health of male patients for operative or other care, will not be regarded as specialists in obstetrics-gynecology, except as this practice is related to governmental services, the investigation and management of on infertility problem, or care in an emergency.

 Surgical technique